 The most dangerous roads in Fig Tree Pocket

-4 crash black spots in Fig Tree Pocket over the last 10 years, ranked by the number of people injured.
+4 crash black spots in Fig Tree Pocket over the last 10 years, ranked by a severity score that weights deaths and serious injuries above minor ones.
 Fig Tree Pocket ranks #560 statewide.

 “People injured” counts everyone hurt in these crashes, from minor injuries through to deaths.
 “Deaths” is the number of those people who died.